Völsunga saga: Vǫlsung's ancestors

-The life of king Völsung
+The life of king Vǫlsung

-Völsung marries Hljod, the daughter of a jötunn and the maiden who gave the queen the golden apple.
-Völsung and Hljod have ten sons and one daughter, the two eldest and strongest being the boy and girl twins Sigmund and Signý.
-King Völsung has a grand palace built for him, with the great hall built around a massive tree known as Barnstokkr (lit. 'child trunk') to stand proudly over Völsung's guests.
-One day, Siggeir, the king of Gautland, comes to visit Völsung and ask for Signý's hand in marriage.
-Völsung is pleased at the idea of Signý marrying Siggeir, but Signý despises him.
-King Völsung arranges the marriage anyway.
+Vǫlsung marries Hljod, the daughter of a jötunn and the maiden who gave the queen the golden apple.
+Vǫlsung and Hljod have ten sons and one daughter, the two eldest and strongest being the boy and girl twins Sigmund and Signý.
+King Vǫlsung has a grand palace built for him, with the great hall built around a massive tree known as Barnstokkr (lit. 'child trunk') to stand proudly over Vǫlsung's guests.
+One day, Siggeir, the king of Gautland, comes to visit Vǫlsung and ask for Signý's hand in marriage.
+Vǫlsung is pleased at the idea of Signý marrying Siggeir, but Signý despises him.
+King Vǫlsung arranges the marriage anyway.
 On the wedding day, as everyone is celebrating, a hooded man with one eye comes into the hall, draws a sword, and thrusts it into Barnstokkr.
 The mysterious figure says that whoever can pull the sword from Barnstokkr will receive it as a gift, then abruptly leaves.
 Although the saga does not explicitly say who the man is, his hood and missing eye suggest he is Odin.
 Indeed, later in the saga it is made clear that such a man could be no one but the All-father, as the figure returns to set more formidable challenges, and the sword later demonstrates its divine powers.
-Many people attempt to draw the sword from the tree, but no one can make it budge until Sigmund Völsungson comes and pulls the sword out with ease.
+Many people attempt to draw the sword from the tree, but no one can make it budge until Sigmund Vǫlsungson comes and pulls the sword out with ease.
 King Siggeir offers to buy the sword, but Sigmund refuses.
-That night Siggeir and Signý sleep together, and by the next day she is pressuring King Völsung to allow them to divorce.
+That night Siggeir and Signý sleep together, and by the next day she is pressuring King Vǫlsung to allow them to divorce.
 Although his daughter is in distress, he reluctantly refuses, so as to maintain their alliance with Gautland.

-But when Signý travels to Gautland, she finds out that Siggeir is plotting to overthrow Völsung and add Hunaland to his empire.
-Signý returns to Hunaland to gather Völsung, Sigmund, and their most powerful men, telling them that they must raise an army and invade Gautland if they do not want Hunaland to fall.
-Völsung agrees to the invasion, sending his army to the shore of Gautland to overthrow and kill Siggeir.
-After a long, grim, and intense battle, the Völsungs are forced to concede defeat after the deaths of the king and one of his sons.
+But when Signý travels to Gautland, she finds out that Siggeir is plotting to overthrow Vǫlsung and add Hunaland to his empire.
+Signý returns to Hunaland to gather Vǫlsung, Sigmund, and their most powerful men, telling them that they must raise an army and invade Gautland if they do not want Hunaland to fall.
+Vǫlsung agrees to the invasion, sending his army to the shore of Gautland to overthrow and kill Siggeir.
+After a long, grim, and intense battle, the Vǫlsungs are forced to concede defeat after the deaths of the king and one of his sons.